Without warning, Eminem drops new album 'Music to be Murdered by'

 Rapper and singer Juice WRLD died in December after suffering a medical emergency.

-Eminem, whose real name is Marshall Mathers, released his last album, 2018's "Kamikaze," in similar fashion.
-It had a political element, with multiple references to President Donald Trump.
+Eminem, whose real name is Marshall Mathers, released his last album -- 2018's "Kamikaze" -- in similar fashion.
+That one had a political element, with multiple references to President Donald Trump.

+"Music to be Murdered by" quickly became controversial after its release because of lyrics in the song "Unaccommodating" that reference the bombing of Ariana Grande's Manchester concert.

+"But I'm contemplating yelling 'Bombs away' on the game like I'm outside of an Ariana Grande concert waiting," Eminem raps on the song.

 (0) comments